AdamR22/Dashboard/README.md

 # Dashboard
 Admin dashboard built in HTML and CSS.
-Serves as a refresher to CSS Grid and Flex concepts.
+Serves as a refresher on CSS Grid and Flex concepts.